-Tax benefits resulting from the anticipated funding of the Settlement agreement were recorded as a \$410 million net deferred tax asset on our consolidated balance sheet as of June 30, 2013.
+Tax benefits resulting from the anticipated funding of the Settlement agreement were recorded as a \$415 million net deferred tax asset on our consolidated balance sheet as of September 30, 2013.
 This deferred tax asset reflects the cash portion of the Settlement agreement and related accrued interest and the value of the 18 million shares of our common stock at the post-split price of \$17.86 per share, which was the price when the Settlement agreement was reached in 2002.

 We intend to carry back a significant portion of the loss resulting from our deduction under the Settlement agreement.
 The efficiency of any amount carried back and the benefit therefrom, as well as the benefit from the amount carried forward, may depend upon, among other factors, the year we fund the Settlement agreement.
-Our tax benefit may be significantly reduced resulting in an increased tax expense which could have a material adverse effect on our consolidated results of operations if we fund the Settlement agreement later than 2013 or are unable to generate sufficient U.S. taxable income.
-For example, a delay in funding the Settlement agreement until 2014, could require us to increase our valuation allowance, resulting in an increased tax expense of as much as \$50 million in 2013.
-The timing of our funding, however, is subject to factors beyond our control.
+Our tax benefit may be significantly reduced resulting in an increased tax expense which could have a material adverse effect on our consolidated results of operations if we do not fund a significant portion of the Settlement agreement before the end of 2013 or are unable to generate sufficient U.S. taxable income.
+For example, a delay in funding a significant portion of the Settlement agreement until 2014, could require us to increase our valuation allowance, resulting in an increased tax expense of as much as \$50 million in 2013.
+The timing of our funding, however, is subject to certain factors beyond our control.
+Recently, Grace indicated that it could not reasonably expect to emerge from bankruptcy in 2013 given the appeals to its current proposed joint plan of reorganization (the "PI Settlement Plan").
+We therefore, understand that Grace may not emerge from bankruptcy in 2013.
+We are pursuing available options to preserve the full amount of the net deferred tax asset, but no assurances can be given that the full amount of the net deferred tax asset will be preserved.
 Other facts that will impact our tax benefit include the amount of cash we pay, our tax position and the applicable tax codes, our past and anticipated future earnings in the U.S., as well as the price or our common stock at the time we fund the Settlement agreement.
 Changes in statutory tax rates or other new legislation or regulation may also change our deferred tax assets or liability balances, with an either favorable or unfavorable impact on our effective tax rate.